 The central class antagonism for Marx was the conflict between capitalists and workers.
 By his day, the conflict between landlords and capitalists was decreasing in importance.
 Capitalists had gained the ascendancy and were turning their attention to the battle with the working class.
 Substantial improvements in productivity had been enabled through mechanization, dramatically expanding the manufacturing sector and reducing the relative importance of agriculture, and hence the class of landlords.

-Marx criticized the classical economists for not perceiving the source of profit, rent, interest and other income categories going to capitalists, landowners and creditors.
+Marx criticized the classical economists for not perceiving the common origin and nature of profit, rent and interest.
 For Marx, all these categories were simply different forms of a more general category: ‘surplus value’.

 Marx identified the origins of surplus value in the treatment, under capitalism, of ‘labor power’ as a commodity.
 Labor power is the human capacity to perform labor (or work).
 Under capitalism, the distinguishing feature of the working class was that its members owned no means of production.
 For instance, those workers who had been peasants had previously had access to land, which they were permitted to work, partly for their own subsistence and partly for the benefit of the feudal lord.
 Once their access to land had been denied, they were forced into the cities in search of a livelihood.
 Since they possessed no means of production, they could do little else than offer to work for a capitalist, who owned the means of production and dictated its use.
 In this way, workers could sell their labor power as a commodity, in exchange for a wage – the so-called ‘free labor exchange’, which still exists today, of course, for essentially the same reason (i.e. a large class of people exists for which survival requires selling labor power in exchange for a wage or salary).